Skip to content

 • It uses ESM modules and latest ECMAScript and TypeScript features.

 • It does not depend on essential binary executables.
-Instead, all of its engines either use pure JavaScript, WebAssembly, WASI, or the ONNX runtime, with some exceptions: the CLI does invoke a few binary executables, loaded from expansion packages, for the SoX and ffmpeg tools.
+Instead, all of its engines either use pure JavaScript, WebAssembly, WASI, or the ONNX runtime, with some exceptions: the CLI does invoke a command line ffmpeg tool, auto-downloaded from internal packages.
 Using expansion packages simplifies the installation and ensures non-buggy version are used.
 Since SoX v14.4.2 is broken on Windows, it bundles v14.4.1.

 Package system